yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

 Interpretation: The data across multiple samples and microbes is very consistent with few distinct red plots indicating higher abundance.
 This plot overall confirms the PERMANOVA analysis and illustrates that there is no statistical significance between sex and microbiome abundance.
 The dendograms illustrate microbe hierarchical clustering and the row abundances appear consistent with the dendogram branching.

 ## Creating a Volcano Plot
-A volcano plot can also be utilized to compare the statistical significance between male and female saliva microbes.
+A volcano plot can be used to visually the ANCOMBC differential abundance analysis results.
+As previously seen, 1011 out of a total of 2524 microbes were measured to be significant.
+This plot will represent the log fold change on the x axis and p value on the y axis.
+The x axis will represent microbes statistically significant in male vs female samples while the y axis  will measure how statistically significant each microbe is.

 ```r
 EnhancedVolcano(results_df,
     lab = results_df$taxon,        # Column with OTU or Taxon names